 What are the factors that underlie mobile app development success?
 And why are some mobile apps so successful and some companies such outstanding performers in product development?
-The answer is complex and elusive for many considering about 40 percent of new products are estimated to fail at launch.
+The answer is elusive for many, considering that 40 percent of new products are estimated to fail at launch.
 Even after all of the development and testing work, only one out of every seven to ten new mobile app concepts will achieve commercial success.
-The focus of this article is to outline 15 success drivers that are common across all mobile apps in four areas of mobile app development: product strategy, mobile app architecture, user experience design, and mobile app marketing.
+This article’s focus is to outline 15 success drivers common across all mobile apps in four areas of mobile app development: product strategy, mobile app architecture, user experience design, and mobile app marketing.

-The first component of a successful mobile app is a thorough product strategy that solves your immediate business goals but also addresses opportunities for long-term growth.
+The first component of a successful mobile app is a thorough product strategy that solves your immediate business goals and addresses long-term growth opportunities.

 The very first step of the mobile app development process is to define your business goals.
 What business challenge or market opportunity does your mobile app address?
 The answer to this question can be many things depending on what area of your business is the most profitable to build or improve.
 Consider the following opportunities:

-There are a multitude of business cases for mobile apps and countless opportunities to streamline processes or introduce new customer value streams with mobile solutions, the key is choosing one that makes the most impact within the context of a broader business strategy.
+There are many business cases for mobile apps and countless opportunities to streamline processes or introduce new customer value streams with mobile solutions.
+The key is choosing one that makes the most impact within the context of a broader business strategy.

 Success criteria are typically associated with cost savings, revenue, time savings, and task reduction, but can also be as simple as a set of users taking what you consider to be important in-app actions.

 You want to determine how to measure the success of your mobile app.
-Establishing success criteria is the second area of product strategy that you need to address early in the development process so you can determine the right features and functionality to actualize your goals.
+Establishing success criteria is the second area of product strategy that you need to address early in the development process to determine the right features and functionality to actualize your goals.

-Your success criteria are directly related to your business goals, but also relate to the maturity of your application.
-You will likely have different success criteria for a mobile app you’ve just launched compared to a mobile app that’s been in the market for a year or more.
+Your success criteria are directly related to your business goals and the maturity of your application.
+You will likely have different success criteria for a mobile app you’ve just launched compared to a mobile app in the market for a year or more.
 Examples of success criteria are typically associated with cost savings, revenue, time savings, and task reduction, but can also be as simple as a set of users taking what you consider to be important in-app actions.
-Depending on the stage of your project, you can also define success with user acquisition and retention metrics.
+Depending on your project stage, you can also define success with user acquisition and retention metrics.
 Regardless, you need to establish a set of measurable key performance indicators (KPIs) to track throughout the evolution of your product.
 With specific success criteria in place, you’ll be better equipped to pivot your strategies and make crucial product decisions when you learn more about how users interact and experience the mobile app.
 Otherwise, you’ll have no idea if you’re on track to meet your business goals.